JayashankaAnushan19/I2C_LCD_AND_LCD_API_FOR_0x27_16x2_Display/README.md

-# I2C_LCD and LCD_API
+# 🔧 I2C LCD API for ESP32-S3

-A simple Python script to connect and control a 16x2 I2C LCD (0x27) display using an ESP32-S3.
-Perfect for displaying text from your ESP32S3 projects with minimal hassle.
+A lightweight MicroPython library for interfacing with 16x2 I2C LCD displays (0x27) using the ESP32-S3.
+This module provides a simple and structured API for displaying text and controlling the LCD in embedded and robotics projects.

+---

+## 🚀 Overview

+This project simplifies communication between the ESP32-S3 and a 16x2 I2C LCD module by abstracting low-level I2C operations into an easy-to-use Python interface.

+It is designed for rapid prototyping and integration into embedded systems where visual feedback is required.

+---

-## Features
+## ✨ Features

-- Easy connection via I2C (no need for tons of wires)
-- Supports basic commands like:
-  - Displaying text
-  - Clearing the screen
+* Simple I2C-based communication (minimal wiring)
+* High-level API for LCD control
+* Supports:

+  * Text display
+  * Screen clearing
-  - Cursor control
+  * Cursor positioning
-- Works with 0x27 I2C 16x2 LCD modules
+* Compatible with standard 16x2 LCD modules (I2C address `0x27`)
+* Lightweight and optimized for MicroPython

+---

+## 🧠 Use Cases

+* Embedded system debugging output
+* Robotics status display (sensor data, states, alerts)
+* User interface for microcontroller projects
+* Educational and prototyping applications

+---

-## Requirements
+## ⚙️ Requirements

-- ESP32-S3 board
+* ESP32-S3 development board
-- MicroPython installed on ESP32-S3
+* MicroPython firmware
-- 16x2 I2C LCD (address 0x27)
+* 16x2 I2C LCD module (0x27)
-- ```machine``` and ```time``` modules (built-in in MicroPython)
+* Built-in MicroPython modules:

+  * `machine`
+  * `time`

+---

-## Wiring
+## 🔌 Wiring

 | ESP32-S3 Pin | LCD Pin |
 | ------------ | ------- |
 | 3.3V / 5V    | VCC     |